Transport from Istanbul Airport: My Tips

 The bus stops are clearly signposted and are located one floor below the arrivals hall (about a 3-minute walk from arrivals).

-The buses have space for luggage and, unlike the metro, run 24 hours a day.
+The buses have luggage space and, unlike the metro, run 24 hours a day.

-The map below shows all the stops where Havaist routes stop.
+The map below shows all the stops served by Havaist routes.

-Timetables for all routes and online ticketing can be found on the official hava.ist website.
-On this page, you can also see a map of the line after entering your destination, and the current location of the buses is also marked in red.
+You can find timetables for all routes and buy tickets online on the officialhava.ist website.
+On this page, once you’ve entered your destination, you’ll see a map of the route, with the current location of the buses marked in red.

 Route HVIST-9 (Taksim Square)

-- Travel time to Taksim - 100 minutes
+- Journey time to Taksim – 100 minutes

 - Frequency – every 30–40 minutes